PCBSPartCreator/PCBS2.XPL/README.md

 - ✅ **Folder Structure**: Mods are scanned recursively, so they can be organized into subfolders by category (`mods/GPU/`, `mods/CPU/`, ...) or kept flat - both work
 - ✅ **Multiple Parts per File**: A single XML can carry many parts of the same type, matching the game's own part-pack layout
 - ✅ **Vanilla Override**: Mods that reuse a vanilla `ID` override that specific part - useful for balance tweaks
+- ✅ **SaveFix**: Removing a part mod no longer breaks your saves - on load, parts left behind by an uninstalled mod are pruned cleanly (including water-cooling loops and tubing), so the save opens normally and the freed slots stay buildable
+- ✅ **Configurable**: A self-creating `config/PCBS2.XPL.cfg` lets you toggle SaveFix on or off (`SaveFix=true` by default)
+- ✅ **Reliable Startup**: Bootstrap is deferred onto a real game thread via an `il2cpp_runtime_invoke` hook, avoiding the IL2CPP/GC race that could crash the first launch after a reboot
+- ✅ **Lightweight**: Size-optimized release build (~a third smaller than before) that still ships as a single drop-in `version.dll`
 - ✅ **Companion Tool**: XML files can be generated visually with [PCBS2 Part Creator](https://www.nexusmods.com/pcbuildingsimulator2/mods/102)
 - ✅ **Safe Injection**: SEH-guarded database calls prevent a malformed mod from crashing the game
 - ✅ **Detailed Logging**: Per-mod status written to `PCBS2.XPL.log` next to the executable